awsdocs/aws-cli-user-guide/doc_source/cli-usage-skeleton.md

 BlockDeviceMappings:  # The block device mapping entries.
 - DeviceName: ''  # The device name (for example, /dev/sdh or xvdh).
   VirtualName: '' # The virtual device name (ephemeralN).
-  Ebs: # Parameters used to automatically set up EBS volumes when the instance is launched.
+  Ebs: # Parameters used to automatically set up Amazon EBS volumes when the instance is launched.
     DeleteOnTermination: true  # Indicates whether the EBS volume is deleted on instance termination.
     Iops: 0 # The number of I/O operations per second (IOPS) that the volume supports.
     SnapshotId: '' # The ID of the snapshot.